lblod/frontend-embeddable-notule-editor/README.md

 The rdfa editor uses [the prosemirror toolkit](https://prosemirror.net/) as a base.
 After the `editorElement.initEditor()` function is called you will have access to the editor controller with `editorElement.controller`.
 This is an instance of the [SayController](https://github.com/lblod/ember-rdfa-editor/blob/d4472d2e237256d30333cfcc20ce6eea7db241f2/addon/core/say-controller.ts) class of the [ember-rdfa-editor](https://github.com/lblod/ember-rdfa-editor)
 It provides the following methods:
-- `toggleMark(name: string, includeEmbeddedView = false)`: method which allows to enable/disable a specific mark on the current selection.
-Expects the name of the mark to toggle and whether the command should be applied on an embedded editor view if such a view is active.
 - `focus(includeEmbeddedView = false)`: method which allows one to focus the main editor view (or an embedded view, if such a view is active).
 - `setHtmlContent(content: string)`: sets the content of the main editor.
 - `doCommand(command: Command, includeEmbeddedView = false)`: executes a Prosemirror command (https://prosemirror.net/docs/guide/#commands) on the main editor, or when active an embedded editor instance.